 Fruits are light green or ivory with green streaks, but if harvested young may not show streaking.
 Prolific French heirloom.
 Not available 2021.

 Sunburst F1 Patty Pan

-Prolific and pretty.
+Early maturing bush plants which are equally prolific and pretty.
 Bright yellow fruits look like tiny flying saucers.
 The best of the patty pans for productivity, hardiness, & beauty.
+Sold out 2021.

 White Scallop Patty Pan

 Heirloom.
 Flat fruit with scalloped edges.
 One of the best tasting and highest yielding varieties around.
 Sold out 2021.